What are activation functions and why do we need those?

 5. Killing gradients:

-The derivative of the sigmoid function gets very small there which in turn prevents the updation of the weights in initial layers during backpropagation and hence the network doesn’t learn effectively.
+The derivative of the sigmoid function gets very small there which in turn prevents the updating of the weights in initial layers during backpropagation and hence the network doesn’t learn effectively.
 This should be avoided to learn patterns in the data and hence the activation function should not ideally suffer from this issue.

 Most commonly used activation functions:

-In this section, we will go over different activation functions.
+In this section we will go over different activation functions.

 The sigmoid function is defined as:

-The sigmoid function is a type of activation function which has a characteristic “S” shaped curve which has a domain of all real numbers and output between 0 and 1.
-An undesirable property of the sigmoid function is that the activation of the neuron saturates either at 0 or 1 when the input from the neuron is either large positive or large negative.
+The sigmoid function is a type of activation function which has a characteristic “S” shaped curve which has domain of all real numbers and output between 0 and 1.
+An undesirable property of the sigmoid function is that the activation of the neuron saturates either at 0 or 1 when the input from the neuron is either large positive and large negative.
 It is also non-zero centered which makes neural network learning difficult.
-In almost the majority of the cases, it is always better to use the Tanh activation function instead of sigmoid activation function.
+In almost majority of the cases, it is always better to use Tanh activation function instead of sigmoid activation function.